Thoregon/thoregon.tru4D/doc/spec.md

 Includes all changes that must be consistent after the transaction.

 ## Domain Event
-After a command is successfully processed, inform all interested listeners
+After a command is successfully processed, inform all interested listeners.

+### Inbound Events
+This type of event can only be observed within the bounded context.
+Use to ensure consistency etc.

+### Outbound Events
+Can be observed within the universe.
+Use to enhance features and enable relationships between bounded contexts.

 ## Process